How to Contribute to Open Dylan¶

 Create a topic branch with

-Commit your changes to your branch, putting each distinct fix in a separate commit.
+Commit changes to your branch, putting each distinct fix in a separate commit.

 Push your changes to your fork on GitHub.